Ash22686/Authenticator/Readme.md

 The React development server will start, and a browser window should open to http://localhost:3000.
 You can now interact with the full application.
 API Endpoints
 All authentication-related endpoints are prefixed with /api/auth.
+The user profile endpoint is prefixed with /api/users.
 Method	Endpoint	Description	Access
-POST	/register	Register a new user with email and password.
-Public POST	/verify-otp	Verify the OTP sent to a new user's email.
-Public POST	/login	Log in a verified user with email and password.
-Public GET	/google	Initiates the Google OAuth 2.0 sign-in flow.
-Public GET	/google/callback	The callback URL for Google to redirect to.
-Public POST	/forgot-password	Sends a password reset link to the user's email.
-Public PUT	/reset-password/:token	Resets the user's password using the provided token.
+POST	/api/auth/register	Register a new user with email and password.
+Public POST	/api/auth/verify-otp	Verify the OTP sent to a new user's email.
+Public POST	/api/auth/login	Log in a verified user with email and password.
+Public GET	/api/auth/google	Initiates the Google OAuth 2.0 sign-in flow.
+Public GET	/api/auth/google/callback	The callback URL for Google to redirect to.
+Public POST	/api/auth/forgot-password	Sends a password reset link to the user's email.
+Public PUT	/api/auth/reset-password/:token	Resets the user's password using the provided token.
 Public GET	/api/users/profile	Gets the profile of the currently logged-in user.
 Private